 - Wages – There is an exemption for earned wages that have not been paid to you.
 It applies to work complete 60 days prior to filing for bankruptcy.

 A knowledgeable Raleigh bankruptcy attorney can help you determine which exemptions will protect your property during the Chapter 7 bankruptcy process.

 If you want to learn more about the bankruptcy process and different bankruptcy options, we can answer your questions and explain your rights.
-To learn more about how bankruptcy exemptions can help you, contact a Raleigh bankruptcy lawyer of the Bradford Law Offices, PLLC, today at 919-758-8879.
+To learn more about how bankruptcy exemptions can help you, contact a Raleigh bankruptcy lawyer of the Bradford Law Offices, today at (919) 758-8879.